chepa612/Knights-of-Kingdoms/readme.md

 ## What we have now ?

+In Knights of Power ver.
+1.0.00, we have:

-✅ A functional game
+✅ A functional game 🎮
-✅ A great medieval ambience
+✅ A great medieval ambience 👑
+✅ 2D graphics 👾
-✅ 5 levels
+✅ 5 levels 🟢​
-✅ Sounds effects
+✅ Sounds effects 🔊
-✅ Music
+✅ Music 🎶
-✅ NPC
+✅ NPC 🗣️​
-✅ Shop
+✅ Shop ​🛒​
-✅ Free
+✅ Free ​💲​
+✅ PlayerPrefs backup 💾​
-🔜 Read the signs
+🔜 Read the signs ​​🪧​
-🔜 Fullscreen / Windowed
+🔜 Fullscreen / Windowed 💻​
-🔜 10 levels
+🔜 10 levels 🔴
-❌ Multiplayer
+❌ Multiplayer 👥​
-❌ Online
+❌ Online 🌐​​
+❌ Design level selection menu ​✨​
+❌ 3D graphics 🚀

 ## Acknowledgements